tercen/clustering_tree_operator/README_template.md

-# Median operator
+# Hierarchical clustering tree operator

 ##### Description

-`Median` operator returns the median of a set of data points.
+`clustering_tree` operator returns a hierarchical clustering tree to be projected in Tercen.

 ##### Usage